15 November 2019

-Decisions on the admission of new members or new associated partners are taken by the Progressive Alliance Board, based on the preparation of the Coordinator.
+Decisions on the admission of new members or new associated partners are taken by the Progressive Alliance Board, based on the preparation of the Coordinator in consultation with the regional partners.
 Membership applications must be filed in written form and addressed to the Board.
 In cases of serious infringements of the principles and guidelines of the Progressive Alliance, the Board may decide on the exclusion or suspension of a member.
 Regarding the admission or exclusions of members the aim is to reach consensual decisions.
 However, if this is not possible, the Board may take such decisions based on a two-thirds majority.

 The Steering Committee is made up of delegates from the members and associated partners of the Progressive Alliance.